 - Keep in touch.
 Make technology your pal during the holidays and don’t allow distance to put a damper on reaching out to family and friends.
 During COVID-19, people have gotten creative to stay in touch with loved ones and it’s a trend we can continue even as the world returns to normal.
 Zoom, Skype, or Facetime are great outlets that allow you to see and talk with loved ones.
 Of course, there’s always a place for good old phone calls.
 If you’re struggling to find someone you can speak with on a regular basis, try the Friendship Line.
 This is a “warm” line you can call for emotional support during the holidays or any time of year.

 - Create new social traditions.
 Celebrate the New Year by inviting family, friends, and friends-of-friends to your home or a community room.
 Make it a potluck to minimize your prep work and cost.
 Dress up in your fanciest bling.
 Play your favorite oldie-but-goodie songs.
 And dance the night away!
 Not only will you build up your own social network, you’ll help others who may also be facing a lonely holiday season.

 Find a doctor

 Loneliness at any time of the year can affect physical and mental health.
 If you need advice on how to curb loneliness, talk to your doctor.
 You can find a Providence mental health provider using our provider directory.
-Or you can search for a primary care doctor in your area.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.